 Chocolate: Use a good quality unsweetened cocoa powder.
 A Dutch cocoa powder will produce a much richer flavor and darker color.
 A good quality semi-sweet chocolate chip such as Ghirardelli will go a long way in making the perfect from-scratch batch of hot chocolate.
 Of course, using a baking bar of semi-sweet chocolate is even better.
-Grate it with a cheese grater or chop it then stir it into the slow cooker.
+Grate it with a cheese grater or use chopped chocolate then stir it into the slow cooker.

 **Do NOT use chocolate candy bars.
-Other varieties of chocolate chips like milk chocolate will make the batch sweeter, while dark chocolate will yield a very rich and deep chocolate flavor.
+Other varieties of chocolate chips like milk chocolate will make the batch sweeter, while dark chocolate or bittersweet chocolate will yield a very rich and deep chocolate flavor.

 Sugars: The use of sugars adds sweetness as well as binds the ingredients together.
 The cornstarch in the powdered sugar will slightly thicken the hot beverage.

 Toppings: Peppermint candy canes, chocolate spoons, whipped cream, flavored coffee creamers, alcohol, marshmallows, and more.

 When temperatures start to drop outside and with friends and family spending more time inside, hosting an epic winter hot chocolate bar inside your cozy home makes for the perfect excuse to get together.
 Here, I have included a wide variety of tips and tricks I’ve learned over the years to make the event unforgettable.